You are here:

 As a result of the bankruptcy settlement, approximately 53.5% of the 88% environmental share of the recovery from the fraudulent conveyance litigation will be distributed to the ERTs discussed below.

 In this section:

 In general, the ERTs have the following purposes:

 - conduct cleanup work at the sites;

 - manage the sites and pay associated administrative costs; and

 - ultimately try to sell or transfer the sites, subject to the approval of both EPA and the applicable state.

-Trustees selected by the Governments for each environmental response trust were appointed by the bankruptcy court to administer the trusts and to oversee site cleanups under the oversight of a lead governmental agency.
-The five environmental response trusts are governed by separate trust agreements.
+Trustees selected by Tronox for each ERT were appointed by the Court to administer the trusts and to oversee site cleanups under the oversight of a lead governmental agency.
+The five ERTs are governed by separate trust agreements.

-The vast majority of Tronox's owned but non-operating sites, as well as a number of Tronox-owned service stations in several states, were placed into a multistate environmental response trust (182pp, 1.56MB).
-The multistate environmental response trust holds both state- and federal-lead sites.
+The vast majority of Tronox's owned but non-operating sites, as well as a number of Tronox-owned service stations in several states, were placed into a multistate ERT (182pp, 1.56MB).
+The multistate ERT holds both state- and federal-lead sites.
 The initial funding levels and the Anadarko Litigation percentage payouts for each site in the multistate environmental response trust, including allocations for administrative costs, are set forth in the table below in alphabetical order by the state in which the sites are located.